Colorado-School-of-Mines-Robotics-Club/SpaceGrantEngine/README.md

 `git push --set-upstream origin {branchname}` Pushes changes to the given branchname remotely, if the branch was created locally

 `git reset {--hard}` Resets back to the latest pushed changes in the remote repository (Github), DO NOT use if you have uncommited work.

+## Building and Sourcing Package

+`make`

+`source install/setup.bash`

+Then you can call anything defined in the package

+`ros run sgengine test`